UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 ## Creating Arrays

-We saw in the last set of slides that you can create arrays using `np.array()`:
+We saw in the last set of slides that we can create arrays using `np.array()`:

 ``` python